wanghci-class/wcag-checklist/data/01_perceivable.md

 * [1.4.13 Content on Hover or Focus](https://www.w3.org/TR/WCAG22/#content-on-hover-or-focus)
     * When additional content is presented on hover or keyboard focus:<ul><li>The newly revealed content can be dismissed (generally via the Esc key) without moving the pointer or keyboard focus, unless the content presents an input error or does not obscure or interfere with other page content.</li><li>The pointer can be moved to the new content without the content disappearing.</li><li>The new content must remain visible until the pointer or keyboard focus is moved away from the triggering control, the new content is dismissed, or the new content is no longer relevant.</li></ul>
-    * The newly revealed content can be dismissed (generally via the Esc key) without moving the pointer or keyboard focus, unless the content presents an input error or does not obscure or interfere with other page content.
-    * The pointer can be moved to the new content without the content disappearing.
-    * The new content must remain visible until the pointer or keyboard focus is moved away from the triggering control, the new content is dismissed, or the new content is no longer relevant.
     <!--END CRITERION-->

 <!--END GUIDELINE-->